AdamMeyers/The_Termolator/README.txt

 8) Known Issues with the POS tagger.
 We currently assume a maximum file size of 500000 bytes.
 This can be changed by editing the TERMOLATOR_POS.properties file.
-However, are current POS tagger uses lots of memory for large files.
+However, our current POS tagger uses lots of memory for large files.
 So it is not advisable to raise this amount by a lot.
 An alternative is to shorten or split very large files when using them with this system.

-9) Known Issue -- The distributional system seems to clash with some instances of NLTK, but not others.
+9) We experienced the following issue with version 0.1 which used Python 2 for nltk.
+We have not experienced it yet with version 0.2 (which only uses Python 3) and do not currently know whether it is still an issue.
+The distributional system seems to clash with some instances of NLTK, but not others.
 We suspect that there may be some default encoding settings somewhere, which could default to ascii, rather than utf-8 for some setups.

    For problematic setups, we have gotten the following error messages during the distributional phase of the system: